lambdaclass/cairo-vm_in_go/README.md

 ### Builtins

-Now that we are able to run a basic fibbonacci program, lets step up our game by adding builtins to our VM.
+Now that we are able to run a basic fibonacci program, lets step up our game by adding builtins to our VM.
 A builtin is a low level optimization integrated into the core loop of the VM that allows otherwise expensive computation to be performed more efficiently.
 Builtins have two ways to operate: via validation rules and via auto-deduction rules.
 Validation rules are applied to every element that is inserted into a builtin's segment.
 For example, if I wanted to verify as ecdsa signature, I can insert it into the ecdsa builtin's segment and let a validation rule take care of verifying the signature.
 Auto-dedcution rules take over during instruction execution, when we can't compute the value of an operand who's address belongs to a builtin segment, we can use that builtin's auto-deduction rule to calculate the value of the operand.
-For example, If I wanted to calculate the pedersen hash of two values, I can write the values into the pedersen builtin's segment and then ask for the next memory cell, without builtins, this instruction would have failed, as there is no value in that cell, but now we can use auto-deduction rules to calculate the hash and fill in that memory cell.
+For example, If I wanted to calculate the pedersen hash of two values, I can write the values into the pedersen builtin's segment and then ask for the next memory cell, without builtins, this instruction would have failed, as there is no value stored in that cell, but now we can use auto-deduction rules to calculate the hash and fill in that memory cell.

 We will define a basic interface to generalize all of our builtin's behaviour: